re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Log.md

 * Theory: Yes, it does have an RTC.
 For it to work, it requires
     * a GPS fix so it knows what to set the time to
-    * a constant supply of power to contineu running (i.e. a cell battery)
+    * a constant supply of power to continue running (i.e. a cell battery)

 * https://www.u-blox.com/sites/default/files/products/documents/LEA-NEO-MAX-6_HIM_%28UBX-14054794%29_1.pdf
     * "In case of a power failure on pin VCC, the real-time clock and backup RAM are supplied through pin V_BCKP.